Cyances/M1A1AbramsAMP/README.md

  		<li>Horizontal sight stabilization for M1A1/E1s when applying lead (disabled by default)</li>
 		<li>Convert non-IP M1s to M1E1s (enabled by default)</li>
 		<li>Randomize M1A1/E1 conversions (enabled by default) </li>
 		<li>Customize armor variant used by M1A1 and M1E1 (HU for both by default).
-M1 must be converted to M1E1 to allow armor conversions. </li>
+M1 must be converted to M1E1 to allow armor conversions.
+The mod will default to vanilla base armor when there is a typo or if a field is left blank.</li>
 	</ul>
 </p>